 Evaluation of credit earned in the armed services generally follows the recommendations of the Guide to the Evaluation of Educational Experiences in the Armed Forces published by the American Council of Education.
 Academic and other college-parallel studies will be considered for credit.
 Two (2) semester hours of physical education activity credit may be awarded to a student for prior military service of at least one (1) year.
-Veterans should apply to the registrar for physical education credit and to the registrar for other credit.
+Veterans should apply to the registrar for physical education and other credit.
 The grade of "P" (pass) is assigned.